 The CCT-APP exam tests the pen testers on their knowledge and skillset in web and testing subjects, application penetration testing methodology, web application penetration testing vulnerabilities, and how to exploit them.

-Both CCT-INF and CCT-APP have the same exam format, which is discussed below.
+CCT-INF and CCT-APP have the same exam format, as discussed below.

-- Exam format: The exam consists of two components; a multiple-choice written assessment and a practical assessment.
+• Exam format: The exam consists of a multiple-choice written assessment and a practical assessment.
 The breakdown is as follows:

-- Practical assessment: The practical component is further divided into two sections:
+• Practical assessment: The valuable component is further divided into two sections:

 Sample questions for both CCT-INF and CCT-APP can be found at the below links: